-- 1. A Sergeant will assign you to a room upon your arrival.
-You are not permitted to select your own roommate. - 2.
-You are responsible for any damage and/or contraband in your room.
-Therefore, anytime you are assigned a new room, inspect your room as soon as you move in and report damage/contraband to a Sergeant immediately.
+1. A Sergeant will assign you to a room upon your arrival.
+You are not permitted to select your own roommate.

+- 2. You are responsible for any damage and/or contraband in your room.
+Anytime you are assigned a new room, inspect your room as soon as you move in and report damage/contraband to a Sergeant immediately.
 If you do not report it, you will be held responsible. - 3.
-A padlock will be provided for the drawer.
+A padlock will be provided for the drawer, your padlock and drawer must be secured at all times.
 You will be charged \$10 for replacement of a lost or damaged padlock. - 4.
-Room Key - You will be issued one key. - If you lose or break your room key, or leave the center upon release or transfer with your room key, you will be charged \$5.00 for a replacement key. - Inspect your key frequently for damage or cracks. - If you bring a damaged key to the attention of a staff member before it breaks, your key will be replaced at no charge.
+Room Key: - a.
+You will be issued one key. - b.
+If you lose or break your room key, or leave the center upon release or transfer with your room key, you will be charged \$15.00 for a replacement key. - c.
+Inspect your key frequently for damage or cracks. - d.
+If you bring a damaged key to the attention of a staff member before it breaks, your key will be replaced at no charge.